ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 ### Compiler, IDE (Integrated development environment)

 CMake uses *generators* (with ***-G*** option) to select a compiler to generate a project environment.
 For instance, it could be a *makefile* on Linux or a Visual Studio *solution*.
-For instance, to select *Visual Studio 2017 x64 version*, one can use:
-- cmake -G "Visual Studio 15 2017 Win64" ..\glad
-But, by default, not using a dedicated generator CMake will find the first available generator in the PATH:
-- cmake -G ..\glad
+For more info on *genertors*, check CMake website (https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#cmake-generators-7).
+For instance, to select *Visual Studio 2017 x64 version*, one can use: - cmake -G "Visual Studio 15 2017 Win64" ..\glad.
+But, by default, not using a dedicated generator CMake will find the first available generator in the PATH: cmake -G ..\glad
-For more info on *genertors*, check CMake website (https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#cmake-generators-7)

 - Visual Studio: IDE
   - https://visualstudio.microsoft.com/fr/downloads/